danieltjw/aifutures/README.md

 A less scarce environment offers Democratic forces more opportunities to flourish over more Authoritarian ones.

-Democratic systems focus on exploration (bigger possibility space, higher entropy).
+A more relatively more abundant future will likely place less pressure on survival and reduce Authoritarian tendency.

-Authoritarian systems focuses on exploitation (smaller possibility space, lower entropy).
+More democratic systems will likely be better at exploration (bigger possibility space) over more Authoritarian ones.

-- Democracy breakdown without informed or empowered citizens:
+- Democracy breakdowns without informed or empowered citizens:
     - High Information Asymmetry
         - Misinformation, Disinformation
         - Lack of science education